Rick-Hoppe/vsxexport/README.md

 0.9   Added support for 3.10 kernel
 0.9.1 Implemented some "QA" fixes before 1.0 release of this script
 1.0   Public release 1.0
+1.0.1  Output of other Virtual Systems now have same style as output of VS0

 This project is licensed under the terms of the MIT license.